solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 5\.
 Of crinoids three forms, but all are still doubtful.

 6\.
-We have not been able to detect any trace of remains of higher animals: mollusks, arthropods, or even vertebrates.
+We have not been able to detect any trace of the remains of higher animals: mollusks, arthropods, or even vertebrates.

 7\.
 Also, plant-based remains have not presently been safely proven.
 But one often encounters scraps of tissue that could well be plant-based.